-Students interested in applying to the PN program must have their completed application and all requirements (including official transcripts) to the Admission's Office by the application deadlines: the first Monday in June each year.
-Students that apply and are accepted through the June application will have the fall semester to complete non-nursing coursework and will start the first PN course in the winter semester (January).
-The program spans one (1) calendar year (January - December) from the start of the first PN course.
+Students interested in applying to the RN program must have their completed application and all requirements (including official transcripts) to the Admission's Office by the application deadlines: the first Monday in June or the first Monday in October.
+Students that apply and are accepted through the June application will have the fall semester to complete non-nursing coursework and will start the first nursing course in the winter semester.
+Students that apply and are accepted through the October application will have the winter semester to complete non-nursing coursework and will start the first nursing course in the following fall semester.